There are a few things you need to consider when you’re looking to buy a good dumb TV. Let’s take a closer look at each of them.

 The biggest challenge you will face when you’re looking for a good dumb TV is getting a good screen size.
 You will soon realize that there are not a lot of dumb TVs that come in the latest size standards for home entertainment.

 A lot of dumb TVs only have 30-40-inch screens.
 If this size works for you, then you are in luck.
-However, in today’s standards, 30-40 inches is not enough screen real estate.
+However, for today’s standards, 30-40 inches is not enough screen real estate.

 You may want to find something with at least a 50-inch screen.
 The good news is that they do exist and, according to our research, you can even go up to 65 inches.

-Another thing that turns a regular dumb TV into a good dumb TV is the number of input ports it has.
+Another thing that turns a regular dumb TV into a good dumb TV is the number of input ports.
 Since your dumb TV relies on external devices for display content, you will want several ports to ensure that you can plug in all your devices.

-Having several input ports will allow you to switch between devices without having to physically unplug and plug them.
+Having several input ports will allow you to switch between devices without physically unplugging and plugging them.
 Reaching behind your TV to do this can be very inconvenient.

-HDMI ports are what most external devices today use.
+HDMI ports are what most external devices use today.
 You will want at least 3 HDMI ports on your dumb TV.
 Having more HDMI ports will be better, especially if you’re thinking about getting a few more external devices.

 When looking for a good dumb TV, people often make the mistake of looking in the monitor category.
 A monitor may work for you, but there are a couple of reasons why they may not work as well as a TV.